 Growing Your Favorite Citrus Fruits

-As much as you may love citrus fruits you buy, there's something undeniably delicious about tasting a fruit you've grown on your own tree.
+There's something undeniably delicious about tasting a fruit direct from a tree.
 It's as if your care and your hard work grow into the fruit itself.